 Katherine Weare, Emeritus Professor, Universities of Exeter and Southampton

-Mindfulness in Schools is allied with the UN 2013 World Happiness Report and is one of the four major objectives of the WHO Comprehensive Mental Health Action Plan 2013–2020 to: "implement strategies for promotion and prevention in mental health."
-See our Paradigm section for full details.
+One of the four major objectives of the WHO Comprehensive Mental Health Action Plan 2013–2020 is to: "implement strategies for promotion and prevention in mental health."
+As highlighted in the UN 2013 World Happiness Report this is the contribution Mindfulness can make.
+See Paradigm section for full details.

-Have a look at the Teachers' page!
-We highlight resources and don't forget The Guardian Teacher Network that has resources to help introduce the concept of mindfulness to pupils, to help them be calm, focused and creative.
+Have a look at our Teachers' page!
+We highlight resources and don't forget The Guardian Teacher Network that can help you introduce the concept of mindfulness to pupils, to help them be calm, focused and creative.

 Please go here to send us links to other resources.
 Thank you.